Appearance similar to the Standard C6500 and Drake SSR-1.

 My biggest surprise is that its stable.
 I mean completely stable.
 Within 20 minutes of connecting a wire I had excellent SSB copies on 80, 40, 20 meters and the aeronautical & marine bands -- and I never had to touch up the BFO (clarifier).
 I didn't expect this level of stability at all, I was in fact expecting drift.
 Which I thankfully didn't get.

 This radio has a powerful audio stage, so be careful with the volume control.
 Medium wave broadcast stations sound excellent, just enough tone to be comfortable on the ears, none of that shrill stuff.

 Yes, some outside trash does break in on certain parts of certain bands, but that's pretty normal for a lower priced rig of this vintage.
 Regardless of that I'm extremely pleased with this older, somewhat rare rig.
 I do not hesitate to rate this an excellent value for the money spent.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Lowe SRX-30.
+We collect prices paid by real hams over the years to help you estimate the value of new a used Lowe SRX-30.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Lowe SRX-30 might be around:
+Based on historic data, today's second-hand price of the Lowe SRX-30 is around: